 As per the FY2015 annual report, National Fittings Ltd has 4 directors:

 The report mentions that out of total 4 directors, National Fittings Ltd has 2 independent directors, including Mr. M. Loganathan.

 However, when we see the details of directorship of different promoter entities, associate entities and related entities of National Fittings Ltd (at corporate database Zauba Corp.), we see that Mr. M. Loganathan is a director in almost all of these entities.
 It is to be noted that these associate entities are private Ltd companies and do not require independent directors on their board.

 1. Holding company of National Fittings Ltd: Interfeit India Ltd:

 The directorship details of the above companies, as referred from the corporate database: Zauba Corp. indicate that Mr. Loganathan shares a very deep relationship with promoters of National Fittings Ltd. Mr. Loganathan is a director on almost all the private entities of promoters of National Fittings Ltd, which as per law do not require independent directors on board.

 Therefore, it seems that even though Mr. Loganathan might be fulfilling all the legal requirements for being classified as an independent director as per Companies Act 2013, he is very close to promoters and might not be a true independent director in spirit.

-The woman director, Mrs. Panath Anitha is an old time employee of National Fittings Ltd. As per annual report of FY2015, she joined National Fittings Ltd 20 years back and has been working with the company ever since.
+The woman director, Mrs. Panath Anitha is an old-time employee of National Fittings Ltd. As per the annual report of FY2015, she joined National Fittings Ltd 20 years back and has been working with the company ever since.